How to Improve Inventory Control: A Detailed Guide

 5. Supply Chain Disruptions

-Delays, shortages and price fluctuations can throw off forecasts and strain businesses.
+Delays, shortages, and price fluctuations can throw off forecasts and strain businesses.
 Inventory control solves this with reorder automation.
 This can reduce the need for last-minute ordering, significantly reducing delays.

 Overcoming Inventory Control Challenges